ecoetzee/Dynamical-Systems-Toolbox-V2/Readme.txt

 toolbox .
 Feel free to develop some examples for inclusion into the toolbox.
 There are template files that you can use for inclusion of your own examples.

+**System Requirements**

+1. MATLAB R2009A or higher
+2. Intel Visual Fortran 9.1 or higher for compiling on Windows, if needed.
+3. GCC 4.3.1 or higher for compiling on Linux.

 **Authors**

 This toolbox was written by Etienne Coetzee, Phani Thota and James Rankin from the